 Check out my resource page about introversion and some related terms.

 You’ll find definitions and assessments there, so you can find out for real what fits for you.
+You might even discover other things about yourself such as being highly sensitive.

 If you’d like to learn the research-based facts about introverts, Susan Cain’s book, Quiet, is both informative and entertaining.